Resources and Programs

 Emergency Department Stigma Campaign

-- This 12-month campaign provides 12 QR-coded posters that counter potentially stigmatizing views toward patients who present with an overdose in rural EDs.
-The posters link the health care team to 2-3 minute videos with positive messages about recovery from individuals with lived experience of overdose and rural ED physicians.
+- This 12-month campaign provides 12 posters of individuals in recovery and ED physicians that counter potentially stigmatizing views toward patients with substance use problems and disorders who present to rural EDs.
+The posters provide QR codes that link to information about treatment resources and brief videos with positive messages about recovery and substance use treatment from the individuals featured in the posters.
 (To be released in 2023.)

 - An approach we have used in rural New York State to create broader access to and community-wide support for mental health and SUD treatment.
 An Ecosystem of Recovery is a network of individuals and organizations across the rural community, working together and using best practices to ensure effective treatment, care transitions, ongoing support, and sustained long-term recovery for people with SUD.
 Several practices listed here are part of an Ecosystem of Recovery, which may serve as a helpful framework for other rural communities.